Today I’d love to share with you some great ideas for making your own free Veterans Day lapbook.

 - When was the name changed to Veterans Day?
 In 1954 President D. Eisenhower changed the name to further honor Veterans of World War II and the Korean War.

 - Cut out pictures of different uniforms and match them to the correct branch of armed forces.

 - Name 5 patriotic songs: “The Star-Spangled Banner”, “America” (“My Country ‘Tis of Thee”),” America the Beautiful”, “God Bless America”, “The Battle Hymn of the Republic” (among others)

 - Write out one verse of a patriotic song.

-- Name several ways people celebrate Veterans Day: church services, visiting cemetery, schools and businesses have the day off, invite Veterans to speak at your school or event, provide free meals or services to Veterans.
+- Name several ways people celebrate Veterans Day: church services, visiting a cemetery, schools and businesses have the day off, invite Veterans to speak at your school or event, provide free meals or services to Veterans.

 - How many Veterans are there?
 Since the U.S. formed in 1776, over 48 million Americans have served in the military.

 - Where does the word “veteran” come from?
 “Veteran” comes from the Latin word veteranus which means “old”.

 - Name different wars the United States has been in?
 Revolutionary War, War of 1812, Civil War, World War I, World War II, Korean War, Vietnam War, Persian Gulf War, War on Terror